MetaMask/metamask-docs/snaps/how-to/use-keyring-api.md

         jsonrpc: "2.0",
         // Unique ID to identify every request
         id: uuid(),
-        // The method and parameter structure is subjective to the Keyring API implementation in the snap code.
+        // The method and parameter structure is subjective to the Keyring API implementation in the Snap code.
         method: "eth_sendTransaction",
         params:
             {